 Before VA death benefits are conferred, a veteran’s family must request and present proper documentation.
 In most cases, the VA will need to see discharge papers (a report called DD 214) to determine eligibility.
-A lot of times, families don’t have these papers or don’t know where they are.
+Often, families don’t have these papers or know where they are.
 In that case, a Dignity Memorial® provider can help secure them.
 Contact us for help now.

 Claims for allowances for a death not related to service must be filed within two years of the veteran’s funeral or cremation.
 There’s no time limit to file for a service-connected funeral, cremation or burial allowance.

 Many military families think any honorably discharged veteran who dies gets a free casket or urn as part of veterans burial benefits.
 This isn’t true.
-Only a serviceman or servicewoman who dies on active duty receives a casket or urn as part of death benefits.
-In all other cases, a family must purchase a casket or urn.
-Learn more about how to or the .
+Only a serviceman or servicewoman who dies on active duty receives a casket or urn as part of VA death benefits.

-Truth: An honorably discharged military veteran who has passed is entitled to a free headstone, marker or medallion.
+An honorably discharged military veteran can receive a free headstone, marker or medallion.

-Regardless of where a veteran is buried in the world—in a national VA cemetery, state veterans cemetery or private cemetery—they can request a government headstone, marker or medallion.
+Regardless of where a veteran is buried in the world—in a national VA cemetery, state veterans cemetery or private cemetery—the family can request a government headstone, marker or medallion.
 Upright headstones are available in granite or marble, and flat markers are available in granite, marble or bronze.

 Bronze medallions for placement on existing privately purchased headstones or markers come in several sizes.
 VA death benefits do not cover the costs for affixing the medallion to the privately purchased headstone or marker—that cost is the responsibility of the veteran's family.
-Niche markers for cremation memorials are also available.
+Niche markers for cremation cemetery memorials are also available.

-Truth: An honorably discharged veteran who has passed is entitled to a United States flag for his or her funeral.
+An honorably discharged military veteran can receive a U.S. flag for his or her funeral.

 The Department of Veterans Affairs gives a new U.S. flag to each veteran’s family.
-It is generally presented to the next of kin or a designated friend or family member during the military funeral honors ceremony by an active-duty member of the veteran's branch of service.
-Dignity Memorial can provide a special case for a veteran’s government-issued flag or a memento box that will be cherished for generations to come.
+It's generally presented to the next of kin or a designated friend or family member during the military funeral honors ceremony by an active-duty member of the veteran's branch of service.
+Your Dignity Memorial provider offers a special case for a veteran’s government-issued flag or a memento box that will be cherished for generations to come.